Our Nursing Home Abuse Frequently Asked QuestionsGet Help Now

 A nursing home neglect or abuse claim is a civil proceeding that includes compensation for medical treatment and pain and suffering.
 If your loved one receives Medicaid or Medicare benefits to cover the cost of nursing home care, however, these programs will have a lien on a percentage of any funds recovered in the claim.

 The experienced attorneys at Neblett, Beard & Arsenault can help you obtain justice for a loved one who has suffered injuries due to nursing home understaffing.
-Call today to schedule a free, no-obligation case review.
+To learn more, please contact us online or call us directly at 318.588.6303 for a free consultation.

 Is a nursing home liable for abusive acts committed by one resident against another?